Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 Is MZed's certified course with Ollie Kenchington worth $149?

 If you want structured modules that end in an actual credential, this is the closest paid alternative to Blackmagic's own free path.
 Ollie Kenchington, a filmmaker, editor, and colorist who runs Korro Films and Korro Academy, teaches "Color Correction with DaVinci Resolve" through MZed: 10 modules running 7 hours and 19 minutes, according to the course page.
-It costs $149 to own outright, $29 per module individually, or comes bundled into a $29-a-month MZed Pro subscription.
+It costs $149 to own outright, $29 per module individually, or comes bundled into an MZed Pro membership that runs $29 a month billed annually, or $49 month to month.
 Finish it, and you become eligible to sit Blackmagic's own official certification exam.

 That last part is the actual selling point over Blackmagic's free path: a working colorist walking you through the same material Blackmagic certifies against, for people who learn better from a person than from a manual.